CDCgov/trusted-intermediary/CONTRIBUTING.md

 - Receive a +1 from a majority of team members associated with the request.
   If there is significant dissent between the team, a meeting will be held to discuss a plan of action for the pull request.

+## Commit Signing

+Create a master key.
+This can be your signing key or not.